 The survey consists of 53 UK universities and 170 globally.

-Percentage of our students who go into work or further study within six months of graduating
+Percentage of all our graduates who are in work or further study six months after graduating

 The number of different research strands submitted to the Research Excellence Framework (REF) 2014